geotrev/sri-lock/README.md

 Default: `false`

-This treats your resource as a dependent/peer.
+This tells Paopu to look in your `node_modules` directory to resolve paths defined in `resources`.

 For example, given this config entry: